-Even if you only manage to carve out one day in your Scotland itinerary, there’s an insane amount of awesome things to do in Glasgow from checking out age-old historical sites to sifting through markets to sipping ale in a traditional Scottish pub.
+Even if you only manage to carve out one day in your Scotland itinerary, there’s an insane amount of awesome things to see in Glasgow from checking out age-old historical sites to sifting through markets to sipping ale in a traditional Scottish pub.

 Go on a shopping spree on Buchanan Street